vtex-apps/store-components/docs/ProductImages.md

 ## Configuration

-1. Import the vtex.store-component's app to your theme's dependencies in the `manifest.json`;
+1. Import the `vtex.store-component` app to your theme's dependencies in the `manifest.json`;

 ```json
   dependencies: {